telerik/maui-docs/controls/datagrid/filtering/filter-control-template.md

 The `FilterControlTemplate` property of the columns allows you to customize its corresponding filter control.
 If the default filter control does not meet the requirements, you can create a custom filter control from scratch.

-## Example with modified TextFilterControl
+## Example with Modified TextFilterControl

 The example below shows how to apply the `DataGridTextFilterControl` as a `FilterControlTemplate` of the text column and set the filter match case options to `False`.
-This means the toggle buttons inside the filter template for switching to case-sensitive filter will be untoggled when the filtering UI appears.
+This means that the toggle buttons inside the filter template for switching to case-sensitive filter will be untoggled when the filtering UI appears.

 ```XAML
 <telerik:RadDataGrid x:Name="dataGrid"